ansys/pyansys-sound/doc/source/contribute.rst

 #.
 Create a new branch of the PyAnsys Sound repository.
 #.
 Create a new Python script in the ``examples/`` folder.
 #.
 Follow the structure of existing examples in the ``examples/`` folder.
-   Ensure that your example includes descriptive comments and docstring to explain the workflow.
+   Ensure that your example includes descriptive comments to explain the workflow.
 #.
 If your example requires specific input files, use local paths while developing the example.
    These local paths shall be replaced at a later step, once the example is complete.
 #.
 Make sure your example runs properly and produces the expected results.